pages-themes/minimal/pages/projects.md

 ### Disease maps for immunotoxicology

-This section includes maps that describe mechanisms of adverse effects of various treatmets and are based on the adverse outcome pathway (AOP) concept in toxicology.
+This section includes maps that describe mechanisms of adverse effects of various treatments and are based on the adverse outcome pathway (AOP) concept in toxicology.

 <table>
 <tr style="height:160px;">